prakharmrsl/easypcceo.github.io/pages/budget-pcs/graphics-card.md

 If you're interested in e-sports games like CS:GO, League of Legends, or Dota, this GPU is your best bet on a budget.

-This GPU fits easily in any mini-ITX or micro-ATX case, given its smaller form factor.
+The GTX 1050 Ti mini fits easily in any mini-ITX or micro-ATX case, given its smaller form factor.
 The card also has 4GB of dedicated GDDR5 VRAM, as opposed to merely 2GB.

-Having 4GB of VRAM will help your card handle 1080p games with medium to high settings.
+Having 4GB of [VRAM](https://searchstorage.techtarget.com/definition/video-RAM){: target="_blank"} will help your card handle 1080p games with medium to high settings.
 As time goes on, more and more games will begin to demand 3GB and 4GB of VRAM, meaning this GPU is somewhat future proof.

 It's not a powerhouse GPU, but it's a great bang for your PC gaming buck.